MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/microsoft-teams-add-on-licensing.md

 #### [**Business plans**](#tab/small-business/)

 Here are the add-on options available to you if you have a [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/compare-all-microsoft-365-products?&activetab=tab:primaryr2) plan.
-Keep in mind that Business Voice is designed for small and medium-sized businesses who have up to 300 users.
+Keep in mind that Microsoft 365 Business Voice is designed for small and medium-sized businesses who have up to 300 users.

 ![Microsoft 365 business plans](../media/licensing-small-business-plans.png)